tanaikech/GeminiWithFiles/README.md

 {Object} object API key or access token for using Gemini API.
 {String} object.apiKey API key.
 {String} object.accessToken Access token.
 {String} object.model Model.
-Default is "models/gemini-1.5-pro-latest".
+Default is "models/gemini-2.5-flash".
 {String} object.version Version of API.
 Default is "v1beta".
 {Boolean} object.doCountToken Default is false.
 If this is true, when Gemini API is requested, the token of request is shown in the log.
 {Array} object.history History for continuing chat.
 {Array} object.functions If you want to give the custom functions, please use this.
 {String} object.response_mime_type In the current stage, only "application/json" can be used.
 {String} object.responseMimeType In the current stage, only "application/json" can be used.
 {Object} object.response_schema JSON schema for controlling the output format.
+For OpenAPI schema. https://spec.openapis.org/oas/v3.0.3#schema
 {Object} object.responseSchema JSON schema for controlling the output format.
+For OpenAPI schema. https://spec.openapis.org/oas/v3.0.3#schema
-{Number} object.temperature Control the randomness of the output.
+{Object} object.response_json_schema JSON schema for controlling the output format.
+For JSON Schema. https://json-schema.org/ {Object} object.responseJsonSchema JSON schema for controlling the output format.
+For JSON Schema. https://json-schema.org/ {Number} object.temperature Control the randomness of the output.
 {Object} object.systemInstruction Ref: https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini.
 {Boolean} object.exportTotalTokens When this is true, the total tokens are exported as the result value.
 At that time, the generated content and the total tokens are returned as an object.